-The piano is considered by many to be the fundamental musical instrument due to the fact that all of the notes are visible all at once, and that learning notes and chords is a matter of seeing the patterns of keys.
-Many musicians get their start on the piano and use that knowledge to better understand how notes and chords work on other instruments.
+The piano is considered by many to be the fundamental musical instrument since all the notes are visible all at once, and that learning notes and chords is a matter of seeing the patterns of keys.
+Many musicians commence on the piano and use that knowledge to better understand how notes and chords work on other instruments.